 By repeating these actions for every armature imported we can build a pool of actions that we can call later on.

-Once all our mixamo downloads have been imported into Blender and saved as actions, we can delete all the armatures except one.
+Once all our downloads have been imported from Mixamo to Blender and saved as actions, we can delete all the armatures except one.

 As long as we create actions from assets downloaded from the same mesh we brought into our Mixamo animation, we can add them to one of the fbx armatures we imported so that one armature contains animation data from all the others.